Study-related work placement

 Number of credits for completing a work placement

-The work placement is discussed before the start of the work placement with the teacher supervising the work placement, i.e., Suzanne Mooney.
+The work placement is discussed before the start of the work placement with the teacher supervising the work placement, Suzanne Mooney.

 At the end of the work placement, you will write a 1-to-2-sheet report on the work placement.
-In the report, you will describe in your own words your experiences during the work placement, how the work placement went and how it helped you to understand working after graduation.
+In the report, you will describe in your own words your experiences during the work placement, how the work placement went and how it helped you understand your future working life after graduation.
 Submit the report to the supervising teacher.
 After submitting the report, you will meet the supervising teacher again if possible.

 Work placement for Praxis students